 So the space came together pretty naturally, but we are now at the most exciting phase of filling it all in!

 From the outside, we have stairs leading in and out as just outside the wall here on the hill we have grapes (wine) growing that a previous land owner had planted.
 There are about 10 of them from what we have found recently.
 So we plan to integrate those into our land more and trellis them.
 We may also add other grapes for eating as well in the next year or so. but we wanted this access to it all.
-We will be planting lavender around the perimeter of the wall and doing some up lighting on the wall as well.
+We will be planting lavender around the perimeter of the wall and doing some outdoor lighting on the wall as well.
 We want to soften the wall some.
 Not to mention we also need to seed more grasses here.

 To protect the kitchen garden we are putting in a hedge of Viburnam, Hazelnut, and Hawthorn that overtime will fill in and get super thick and we can trim as we see fit.
 This will create a wind protector from the winds that come in and eventually create some privacy to the space as well.
 We will also be placing thyme between the wall and stairs.
 Overtime this will fill in and creep abundantly over the stairs.
 We planted a mix of English and Lemon Thyme between the stairs in random patterns to mix in textures.